AliIzadii/Front-EndArtGalleryProject/README.md

 # Front-EndArtGalleryProject
-Front-End design of an art gallery site with html, css and js
+Front-End design of an art gallery site with html, css and js as university final project

 This project have 12 pages about art gallery.
 It is contains 4 art's branches that include cinema, music, painting and pottery